FOX11, Los Angeles -

 The biggest issue I have with the extender is that when I’m at the farthest reaches of my apartment, my devices randomly lose connection to the extender while it moves them from the 5Ghz band to the 2.4Ghz band.
 It usually happens only once or twice, and once it’s locked in with a strong signal I’m good to go.
 This is something I’ve experienced with only one or two other routers.

 Speed tests on the range extender show that I’m getting 1/4 of the max at 30+ feet from it (28mbps) with two walls between us.
 5 feet away, signal strength improved by a very small amount, pulling down 35mbps.
 5 feet away from the main unit I was pulling down the max 109mbps.

 Therein lies one of the issues of mesh network routers.
 It uses the wireless network to connect the main unit to the extender.
 Some mesh routers allow you to hard wire each unit to the other so that you can save that wireless bandwidth for connecting to devices around the house and keeps the speeds up.
 When routers have to use that wireless channel to connect to each other, the end result is a hit to your speed.
 In this case, that 35Mbps speed I was getting was the result of how the extender connects to the main unit.
 Fortunately, that kind of speed is still more than enough for most things you’re going to stream.

 At the end of the day, this router will provide bandwidth that is more than fast enough for most families, even with the extender’s slower throughput.
 The unit is unobtrusive and should fit into most decor, so having the main unit in the living room if that’s where you cable modem or internet connection comes into, shouldn’t be a problem.
 If you have dead spots in your home, the Ally Plus is definitely a strong option if you’re looking for a mesh type network to extend your coverage.

-Disclosure: Razer provided me with a sample unit for the purpose of this review.
+Full disclosure: Amped Wireless provided me with a demo unit for the purpose of this review.